leoschwarz/opensim-protocol/doc/packet.md

 * **Extra**: Specifies the length of additional extra header information in bytes following directly after this byte.
 In practice this is always zero.
 If it were different clients not expecting extra headers can skip this number of bytes.

 ## Packet body
-The packet body starts with the message number, which is a numeric encoding of the message type, see `message.md` for more information.
+The packet body consists of a message, which is described in further detail in the documentation page [message](message.md).

-After the message number follows the message body.
-TODO document message encoding.

 ## ACKs
 An ack essentially consists of the 32-bit big-endian sequence number of the packet that is to be acknowledged.